 Charles Valentine Riley Memorial Lectures.
-The Charles Valentine Riley Memorial Foundation (RMF selected the American Association for the Advancement of Science (AAAS) in 2008 to receive an endowment to be used to further the goals of RMF and to build on the legacy of Charles Valentine Riley.
-Concurrently with establishment of the endowment, a collaborative agreement between RMF, AAAS, and the World Food Prize Foundation (WFPF) was signed to implement the intent of the endowment.
+In 2008, the Charles Valentine Riley Memorial Foundation (RMF) selected the American Association for the Advancement of Science (AAAS) to receive an endowment to be used to further the goals of RMF and to build on the legacy of Charles Valentine Riley with an annual lecture.
+Concurrently with establishment of the endowment, a collaborative agreement between RMF, AAAS and the World Food Prize Foundation (WFPF) was signed to implement the intent of the endowment.

-Collaboration between AAAS, RMF, and WFPF provides a unique opportunity to build upon Charles Valentine Riley's legacy as a “whole picture” person with a vision for enhancing agriculture through scientific knowledge.
-Professor Riley’s involvement with AAAS, beginning as a member in 1868, being elected a Fellow in 1874, and serving as Vice President for the biology section in 1888, brings into the perspective his broad view of how science impacts on agriculture when placed in the broadest context.
+Riley's Connection with AAAS.
+Professor Riley’s involvement with AAAS, beginning as a member in 1868, being elected a Fellow in 1874 and serving as Vice President for the biology section in 1888, brings into the perspective his broad view of how science impacts on agriculture when placed in the broadest context.
+That is why the lecture collaboration between AAAS, RMF and WFPF provides a unique opportunity to build upon Riley’s legacy as a “whole picture” person with a vision for enhancing agriculture through scientific knowledge.

 The 2015 AAAS Riley Lecture was presented on June 16, 2015, by Steven Leath, President, Iowa State University, on “A University President’s Perspective on the Economic Importance of Pursuing a Unifying Message to Make Agriculture a National Priority.”

 The 2014 AAAS Riley Lecture was presented by The Honorable Daniel Glickman, Former U.S. Secretary of Agriculture, on “A Food and Agricultural Research Agenda to Deal with the Asteroids of the Future.”